 Chandler Unified School District

-Board members held a meeting on Wednesday, Jan.
-13, deciding that students will resume in-person classes on Monday, Jan.
+After being in virtual learning following winter break, the Governing Board decided students will resume in-person classes on Monday, Jan.
 19. The district will also have additional staff for Chandler Online Academy for students who don't feel comfortable going back in person.